james-gould/azure-keyvault-emulator/AzureKeyVaultEmulator.Client/README.md

 This library simplifies the inclusion of the Azure Key Vault Emulator into your local development environment.

-You do not *need* to use it, but it makes life easier.
+You do not *need* to use it but it makes life easier.
 Due to the constraints of Azure Key Vault and the associated client libraries, any requests that don't come from `https://*.vault.azure.net` are rejected.

-To work around you need to set `DisableChallengeResourceVerification = true` for each client.
+To work around this you need to set `DisableChallengeResourceVerification = true` for each client.
 This library does that for you, and then dependency injects them.

 # Setup